Half my brain tied behind my back just to make it fair, El Rushbo of the EIB Network.

 As the election draws nearer, Obama will need to rely heavily on his personal likability to draw independent voters.

-The New York Times and Allied Democrats airing these grievances is a serious problem for somebody who needs to rely on likability because, as the story points out, he's not all that likable.
+The New York Times and allied Democrats airing these grievances is a serious problem for somebody who needs to rely on likability because, as the story points out, he's not all that likable.

-You've got his own so-called associates in the White House talking about how irritated they are at the way Obama conducts himself inside the White House in this hyper competitiveness in trivial things.
+You've got his own so-called associates in the White House talking about how irritated they are at the way Obama conducts himself inside the White House in this hyper-competitiveness in trivial things.

 Rubs people the wrong way.

-Hubbahubba, Duba Duba, back we are on the EIB network.
+Hubba hubba, dooba-duba, back we are on the EIB network.

 So here we have a guy bragging about all of these things.

-After two weeks, I like being president, I'm good at it.
+After two weeks, I like being president.

-As just this is an example.
+This is an example.

-But there's nothing about Obama being liked inside the White House.
+I said, no, there's only a reference to Obama's likability in the polls, but there's nothing about Obama being liked inside the White House.

 But what kind of people do these things?

-Then this rub you raw.
+Doesn't this rub you raw?

 Here's a guy bragging about everything, insisting he can win at anything, knowledgeable about all things, gives you advice on how to properly shake hands.